 Alejandro Osorio, country head of Grab Thailand, said it is continuing to conduct a campaign to raise awareness on health and hygiene practices for rider partners and food vendors.

 The top five items on its platform from April 11-17 during Songkran were egg tart, fried chicken, pan fried rice with basil, northeastern cuisine and suki.

-Foodpanda said in a statement it is ready to support local food vendors, including a 0% commission for new vendors and voucher codes to encourage customers to support local small businesses.
+It joined the government in supporting small and medium-sized enterprises (SMEs), including campaigns that offered 0% commission for new vendors and voucher codes to encourage customers to support local small businesses.